SnapMonk

 Audience-specific vs general positioning is the variable that defines who installs.

 Social apps live or die on audience specificity.
-The single most reliable A/B test is whether your screenshots make the audience explicit or pitch general social connection — explicit audiences almost always win on new-user conversion.
+The A/B test to run first is whether your screenshots make the audience explicit or pitch general social connection.
+Published tests usually show the explicit audience winning new-user conversion, but treat that as the hypothesis your experiment exists to check.

 Generate Variants with AI